Rabbit pot pie with loads of carrots and a creamy cider and crème fraiche sauce baked under a crisp and easy-to-make golden suet crust pastry.

 Yes, I use suet pastry here as I love the texture and it is outrageously easy to make.

-I love to serve this simple and easy pie with some equally simple boiled potatoes and peas.
+I love to serve this simple and easy rabbit pie with some equally simple boiled and buttered new potatoes and peas.

 But it would be equally good with this potato pave if you wanted to fancy it up a little.

 Don’t forget the greens though, my simple quick air fried asparagus would be great in spring.